JulJen/locavore-cook-app/README.md

 ## Usage

 At the homepage, create an account and log in.
-As a user, you can view all locavore recipes from the Recipe Library tab by season, location, and main ingredients.
-You can also create new recipes, edit, and/or remove your own posts.
-You can view your own newly created recipes from My Recipes tab.
+As a user, you can also create new recipes, edit, and/or remove your own posts.

 ## Contributing